NeiloErnesto89/interactive-project2/README.md

 User Stories referenced earlier were:

-- *"I'm interested in environmental issues and I would like to learn more".*
+- *"I'm interested in environmental issues and I would like to learn more."*

-- *"I would like to learn more about pollution, are people dying from it already and what are the other impacts on societies from pollution".*
+- *"I would like to learn more about pollution, are people dying from it already and what are the other impacts on societies from pollution?."*

-- *"I'm not at concerned with the environment but I'm a fan of geography and random data".*
+- *"I'm not at all concerned with the environment but I'm a fan of geography and random data."*

-- *"I'm from a European country and I want to know how my nation does in terms of GDP, waste (plastic) and Co2 emissions as well as mortality rates from air pollution".*
+- *"I'm from a European country and I want to know how my nation does in terms of GDP, waste (plastic) and Co2 emissions as well as mortality rates from air pollution."*

 I have found, through my testing that all potential User Story criteria from above has been appeased and that all Users will all have the same experience, which will be the following step by step story here: